prsai/ibotg/README.md

 username of the contact as well because the changes made with chcon will not be persistent if ibotg is restarted.

+    !chgrp <#channel> <telegram_group>

+For the channel refered (usually starting with #) change the group on Telegram that is linked with.
+Like with !chcon, the changes made are not persistent so you should update the channel list file.

+!chcon and !chgrp commands are useful when the name of contacts or groups on Telegram change, you can change them in ibotg in runtime to make it work properly.

     !list

 Will show the list of the live contacts that ibotg keeps, including the